liaoweiduo/continual-learning-baselines/rebuttal.md

 ### Q10: Purpose to use “concept factorization”.
 >
-> - Good question.
-Sorry for not presenting our motivation to use ``concept factorization''.
-We will update the motivation in a revision.
-> - Specifically, we need to mathematically describe the data generation process from the perspective of sampling distribution.
-It can clearly show the difference between our proposed compositional testing tasks.
+> Specifically, we need to mathematically describe the data generation process from the source datasets (i.e., GQA and Objects365).
+>
+> - The key differences between training tasks and testing tasks are the marginal concept distributions and the conditional distributions which can be clearly modeled with ''concept factorization''.
+>
+>   - **Marginal distributions**: Different combinations of concepts form the label spaces are presented in different task sets.
+>
+>   - **Conditional distributions**: Substitutivity test uses $p_{sub}(x|c^{1:M})$ instead of $p(x|c^{1:M})$ since we test concepts with different attributes.

 Thank you again for your comments.